 Our voice matters.
 Our action matters more.

-We recognize, however, that there is no value in denouncing these things if we do not fully commit to creating systems that are inclusive, anti-racist, and equitable for all people.
-We need to ensure that change happens now AND that the change is sustainable.
-We use our voices, we commit to action, and we work every day to create systems that work for ALL – through increasing the grants that support work by and for community, increasing investments in and with communities of color, and making every daily choice we have with equity in mind.
+At our Foundation, we continue to deepen our commitments to partnership WITH community.
+Last year, in addition to using our voices and working every day to create systems that work for ALL – we committed to action, through increasing the grants that support work by and for the community, increasing investments in and with communities of color, and making every daily choice that we have with equity in mind.

 “When good things happen, it is the result of the efforts of good people working together, united in a common purpose.”

 Mort and Alice Mortenson

 Kayak photo courtesy Pat Chiconis